kvnxiao/aeroten-theme/README.md

 ## Installing

-To build the metacity .xml file from the templating source file which uses Pug, you will need `yarn` installed.
+To build the metacity .xml file from the templating source file which uses Pug, you will need `yarn` and `make` installed.

 1. Clone the repository to your drive
 2. Run `make dep` to install the node modules